Several people shot, one dead after gunfire prompted chaos at Gonzales park overnight

 The Gonzales Police Department said the shooting started around 9 p.m. at Carver Park off Tobey Street.

-It's unclear what led to the gunfire, but four people were shot at the scene.
-Police also said a car got into a wreck as people were fleeing the area, leaving two others hurt and one person dead.
+At least four people were shot at the park.
+A car also crashed as people were fleeing the area, leaving two others hurt and a woman dead.

+While it's unclear what led to the gunfire, Gonzales Mayor Barney Arceneaux says the shooting likely stemmed from a feud between two groups.

+"This might have been an argument that ensued maybe Friday night, and it was a continuation of that argument," Arceneaux said.

 Trending News